sergeinack3/PowerEduc/h5p/h5plib/v124/joubel/editor/readme_powereduc.txt

      - Prefix  "editor:" has been added.
      - Keys have been lowercased.
-   Attention: When upgrading to 1.22.4, most of the new strings haven't been added to the lang file because they are related to the H5P Hub which is not currently supported by Moodle.
+   Attention: When upgrading to 1.22.4, most of the new strings haven't been added to the lang file because they are related to the H5P Hub which is not currently supported by PowerEduc.
  * Add namespace to this library to avoid collision.
 It means:
-     - Add the "namespace Moodle;" line at the top of all the h5peditor*.php files in the root folder.
+     - Add the "namespace PowerEduc;" line at the top of all the h5peditor*.php files in the root folder.
      - Replace \H5Pxxx uses to H5Pxxx (for instance, in h5peditor-ajax.class.php there are several references to \H5PCore that must be replaced with H5PCore).
  * Add "use stdClass;" in h5peditor.class.php and h5peditor-file.class.php (check that it's still used before replacing it when